jaqwebsite/jaqwebsite.github.io/articles/i-am-music-review.md

 one of the few examples of that snare roll that they kept spamming actually went kinda good (i think they updated the mixing now so the rolls arent that bad). great song
 **WAKE UP F1LTHY (ft travis) - 9/10**
 deep voice carti :fire:
-travis's verse and the beat was so good aswell **JUMPIN (ft lil uzi) - 7/10** carti is kinda copying futures voice again on this one but its kinda good this time so happy to see carti and lil uzi collabing again its fire wish this song was longer
+travis's verse and the beat was so good too
+**JUMPIN (ft lil uzi) - 7/10**
+carti is kinda copying futures voice again on this one but its kinda good this time so happy to see carti and lil uzi collabing again its fire wish this song was longer